istio/istio.io/_docs/setup/meshexpansion.md

 * You have [installed Istio](install-kubernetes.html) on Kubernetes.

-* The machine must have IP connectivity to the endpoints in the cluster.
+* The machine must have IP connectivity to the endpoints in the mesh.
 This typically requires same VPC or a VPN connection, as well as a container network that provides direct (without NAT or firewall deny) routing to the endpoints.
 The machine is not required to have access to the cluster IP addresses assigned by K8S.